Quantum Simulations of Opinion Dynamics: Abstract

 \section{Abstract}

 Consensus formation is a central problem in collective behavior.
 In this work, we develop quantum models of opinion dynamics that can be exactly solved and implemented on current quantum hardware.
 By exploiting quantum superposition, measurement-induced state collapse, and entanglement, our framework captures key features of opinion evolution and allows a systematic investigation of how network connectivity shapes consensus formation.
 We demonstrate our approach using practical quantum circuits and validate representative cases on IBM Quantum devices for the open-chain.
-Further results demonstrate that quantum platforms can serve as a viable framework for simulating opinion dynamics and for probing the interplay between leadership, network structure, and collective behavior.
+These findings pave the way for further exploration into quantum-enhanced social modeling, highlighting the potential of near-term quantum computers for simulating collective behavior in complex systems.